ShaunCurtis/Blazr.BaseData/readme.md

 Why use a `record`?
 How do you edit a `WeatherForecast`?

 Data read from the database should be immutable.
 You should never modify the dataset that you've read.
-Using records makes record equality checks simple.
+Using records makes record equality checking simple.
 To edit a record, create an edit object.
-Read the record to populate the object, and create a new record to save it back to the database.
+Read the record into the edit object, and create a new record from the edit object to save back to the database.
 Use the edit class to monitor edit state and validate data.

 ## Blazor Server Demo Data Pipline Classes